FlxVctr/RADICES/README.md

 https://youtu.be/qsnGTl8d3qU?t=21823.

-A journal article describing the method and its results in detail is currently undergoing peer review.
+A journal article describing the (old base-version of the) method and its results in detail is currently undergoing peer review.
 Until then you can [cite the software itself](https://doi.org/10.6084/m9.figshare.8864777).

 A preprint is available here: